 Welcome to the College of Engineering and Information Technology at the University of Maryland, Baltimore County!
-It’s an exciting time to be at UMBC, as we celebrate our 50th anniversary.
 I’m delighted to work every day with faculty, staff, and students who are committed to educational excellence, innovative research, and working together to address today’s biggest challenges.

 The first cohort of UMBC’s new National Academy of Engineering Grand Challenge Scholars Program began in fall 2016.
 We encourage students from all UMBC colleges, departments, and majors to apply to the program, which is designed to prepare students with essential experiences and skills to solve some of the most pressing issues of the 21st century.
 Participants take seminars that build their foundation in the program, develop a portfolio to document their journey exploring particular issues of interest, and participate in qualifying experiences in research, interdisciplinary study, entrepreneurship, global experience, and service learning.
 We’re excited about the program and we think you will be too!